Class of 2020: Dalton Stalvey

 “I had to go through about a hundred emails — a lot of them about how all the RMs had to be back the next day,” he says.
 “And then the next day, when I got back to the U.S., everything was different.
 I hung out with some people in Florida for a couple of weeks until we finally learned we weren’t coming back at all.”

 Instead of returning to Columbia, Stalvey finished the semester from his parents’ place in Texas and turned in his honors thesis during the last week of online classes.
-He also continued to fulfil his duties as an RM, a role he enjoyed for three consecutive years at Patterson Hall.
+He also continued to fulfill his duties as an RM, a role he enjoyed for three consecutive years at Patterson Hall.

 “Every week, I had a Zoom call where I invited all my residents to come chat with each other,” he says.
 “I would give them information about the status of the university and just check in to make sure everybody was doing OK, to make sure they were keeping up with their classes and studying.
 It wasn’t nearly as much support as we provided when everyone was still on campus, but we stayed in touch.”